 What about everyone else – the non-autistics?
 A word often used by autistics (and others) to describe most of those who are not is ‘neurotypical’ (i.e., have a typical brain), abbreviated as NT.
 The world is made up of neurodiverse individuals: people with a variety of brains and minds, most are neurotypical and some are neurodivergent including autistics and everyone else whose brain is not typical (e.g., epileptic, dyslexic, etc.).
 Being neurodivergent is not intrinsically positive or negative.
 The social model celebrates a neurodiverse world in which autistics are fully accepted with all our differences, a world I want to live in.

-To explore some of these issues in more depth, here are two good starting points:
+To explore some of these issues in more depth, here are a few good starting points:

 1 ‘Stimming’ is self stimulatory behaviour such as hand flapping or spinning.